archethic-foundation/libdart/README.md

   `new TransactionBuilder(type)` creates a new instance of the transaction builder

-  `type` is the string defining the type of transaction to generate ("keychain", "identity", "transfer", "hosting", "code_proposal", "code_approval", "nft")
+  `type` is the string defining the type of transaction to generate ("keychain", "keychain_access", "transfer", "hosting", "code_proposal", "code_approval", "nft")

   The transaction builder instance contains the following methods: